 Organic Basil Essential Oil, Sweet Linalol

-- Certified Organic Sweet Basil Linalool Essential Oil is the aroma you want to have handy to refresh the brain during long study sessions or when doing work that requires mental focus.
+- Certified Organic Sweet Basil Linalol Essential Oil is the aroma you want to have handy to refresh the brain during long study sessions or when doing work that requires mental focus.
 It can also soothe achy muscles and cut congestion.

 Farming Method Certified Organic Country of Origin Egypt Plant Part Blossom and Plant Scientific Name Ocimum basilicum Application Method Bath, Compress, Diffusion, Topical

-Sweet Basil Linalool is stimulating food for the mind.
+Sweet Basil Linalol is stimulating food for the mind.
 The sweet herbal aroma of Basil is helpful for producing mental clarity, focus and alertness.
 This potent, therapeutic plant is also known to clear the breathing passages, and its analgesic properties bring relief to achy muscles, cramps and arthritis.